finwistic

 1m 58s

-Mark Minervini·How Mark Minervini Became a Market Wizard·Fundamental Analysis#Breakout#Earnings Acceleration
+Mark Minervini·How Mark Minervini Became a Market Wizard·Fundamental Analysis#Breakout

 Mark Minervini·How Mark Minervini Became a Market Wizard·Market Timing#Breakout

-Lance Breitstein·The Simple Trading Setup That Made Lance Breitstein Millions·Technical Analysis
+Lance Breitstein·The Simple Trading Setup That Made Lance Breitstein Millions·Trade Management

-The breakthrough — only buy at the exact buy point, and why it won three championships
+The breakthrough — only buy at the exact buy point, and why it works

 After nearly blowing up, Ryan spent a weekend reviewing every stock he had bought over the prior year and found one repeating pattern: he was buying extended stocks — names that had already moved too far from their base.
 His fix was radical simplicity: buy only at the exact breakout point, right where the stock comes out of a proper base into new highs.
-That discipline produced his first major winner almost immediately (Circuit City, then called Wards), and the focused concentrated approach won him the US Investing Championship three times.
-His core insight, reinforced by O'Neil, is that the patterns that create big winners are timeless — a Bethlehem Steel chart from 1915 has the same characteristics as today's leaders; the only thing different is the name at the top.
+That discipline produced his first major winner almost immediately (Circuit City, then called Wards).
+The rule is mechanical: draw a line over the majority of the base; the buy point is there, not at the highest tick.
+Buy where institutions are forced to buy — at the breakout — and you're aligned with the heaviest volume.

 "I'm only gonna buy exactly at the buy point, exactly where the stock was coming out into new highs above the majority of the base."

-David Ryan·The Market Wizard Trading System — David Ryan·Entry Strategy#Breakout#CANSLIM
+David Ryan·The Market Wizard Trading System — David Ryan·Entry Strategy#Breakout

 Ryan argues that being away from the screen is sometimes better than watching every tick — the constant movement creates an urge to act that is usually wrong.
-His weekend routine is built around MarketSmith 250: he works through all 250 stocks systematically to narrow from a broad starting list to five to eight actionable ideas with alerts set.
+His weekend routine is built around MarketSmith 250: he works through all 250 stocks systematically, using a structured checklist to narrow from a broad starting list to five to eight actionable ideas with alerts set.
 Being on the West Coast means the market closes at 1pm, leaving the afternoon free for research.
-On the open, his firm rule is don't trade the first 30 minutes: stocks that gap up two points and look like they're breaking out are often back down within half an hour, and apparent support breaks recover just as fast.
-Going slower in the opening 15–20 minutes eliminates his most common category of mistake.
+The weekly review is where the real analytical work happens — the trading day is for execution, not discovery.

-David Ryan·The Market Wizard Trading System — David Ryan·Process & Discipline#Breakout
+David Ryan·The Market Wizard Trading System — David Ryan·Process & Discipline

 The 10-second screen — how to evaluate any unknown stock almost instantly